paulgobble/Team_Red_2020/robo-donut.md

 Corbin:

-Damien:Chocolate and Cream Long John
+Damien: Chocolate and Cream Long John

-Dylan: Chocolate
+Dylan: Chocolate, also with sprinkles